-|An employer scheme that pays out if you die while on the payroll.||A policy that lasts the length of your term, and for the amount you choose.|
+|An employer scheme that pays out if you die while on the payroll.||A policy that covers the amount you choose and last the time you select.|

-|Likely to be included within an employer benefits package.||Monthly payments are made.
+|No monthly payments if this is included within an employee benefits package.||Monthly payments are made.
 Depending on the policy you choose, once you buy life cover, you may pay the same amount for the duration of the policy.|

 |If you leave the company, you’ll no longer be covered.||Life insurance continues to the end of your policy and you may be able to update your cover.|